rweigel/phys305/flux.md

 where $E_\perp$ is the component of $\mathbf{E}$ that is perpendicular to the surface.
 (The notation here may be a bit confusing -- the dot product results in the component of $\mathbf{E}$ that is parallel to $\hat{\mathbf{n}}$, so it may seem strange that we use the perpendicular subscript.
 The reason we call it $E_\perp$ is that it is the component of $\mathbf{E}$ perpendicular to the area.)

-If $\mathcal{A}$ being used to compute the flux is closed, then we write the integral with a circle:
+If the $\mathcal{A}$ being used to compute the flux is closed, then we write the integral with a circle:

 $$
 \Phi_E = \oint_{\mathcal{A}} \mathbf{E}\cdot d\mathbf{A} = \oint_{\mathcal{A}} \mathbf{E}\cdot \hat{\mathbf{n}}dA